 Since the last round of review and assessment there have been no new local developments that would have a significant, detrimental effect on air quality.
-Assessment of recent monitoring data indicates that the air quality standards set by Government for nitrogen dioxide do continue to be met and consequently, it will not be necessary for Moyle District Council to declare any Air Quality Management Areas.
+Assessment of recent monitoring data indicates that it will not be necessary for Moyle District Council to declare any Air Quality Management Areas.

-The next round of air quality reviews and assessments will take the form of a further progress report to be completed in 2008 and an updating and screening assessment be carried out in 2009.
+The next round of air quality reviews and assessments will take the form of an Updating and Screening Assessment to be carried out in 2009.